Beaches

 Kamari

 Tips: The best thing to do in Kamari is inquire at Ancient Thera Tours and follow an organised sightseeing tour to Ancient Thera.
 Also note that walking up the hill of Profitis Ilias for 20΄ and following the path, you will reach the chapel of Zoodohos Pigi, where there is a spring with running water.
 Here you are very close to the location of Ancient Thera.
 For Scuba Diving contact the Kamari Dive Center or Aegean Divers.
 Regarding food, for delicious traditional Santorinean recipes visit ‘Kyra Irini’s’ Taverna at the entrance of the village.
 Mrs Irini herself is waiting for you there to offer you her traditional dishes.
-It is worth also visiting Nihteri restaurant which offers top quality local food.
+Regarding food, for delicious traditional Santorinean recipes visit Irini’s Taverna at the entrance of the village.
+It is worth also visiting Elia and Vassilikos Restaurants, which offer top quality local food and Sabbia Nera for Italian flavors.

 How to get there: By car and bus.
 This is the most easily accessible beach of Santorini.